sohale/sohale.github.io/pages/reinvented.md

 Things that turned out to be completely wrong:

-* Recursively-nested complex numbers (an extention of complex numbers):
+* Recursively-nested complex numbers (an extension of complex numbers): (probably early 20s):
     * I still think things like these can be possible and even useful.
 But the free form will be utterly useless.
 Clifford Algebra is a smart way to do such an extension, and I liked it for that reason.
+Like Clifford, I wanted to extend Hamilton's quaternions.
 Clifford Algebra is a genius system/idea that of course was way beyond my capacity to invent at the time.

 ## Concept: not fully implemented: